samkusin/clemens_iigs/Plan.md

 This is a running todo list.

+* Implement remaining opcodes
-* Implement ORA, etc.
+* Implement interrupt opcodes (COP, BRK, CLI, RTI, etc)
-* More debuggint utility
+* More debugging utility
 * What is going on with the ROM writing to 01 and e1 banks (shadowing)
 * Stronger memory mapping
   * (using I/O switches)